 Cau Go - Wooden Bridge

-Being one of the original 36 streets of the Old Quarter in Hanoi, Cau Go street has undergone a lot of transformations over the years.
+As one of the original 36 streets in the Old Quarter of Hanoi, Cau Go Street has undergone significant transformations over the years.

-The long history of this historic street is demonstrated by the architecture that runs along it.
-All forms of Hanoian architecture are represented including French Colonial facades, traditional Vietnamese designs and modern chaotic constructions.
-Sadly, though, the bridge that gave the street its name has disappeared without even the smallest trace.
-But the long tradition of serving fine food still persists to modern day, as many Hanoians and even Google will tell you that you can find a nice bowl of Bun Thang (chicken noodle soup) and Mien Ngan (glass noodles with goose) that no other vendor can do in Hanoi.
+The long history of this iconic street is reflected in the eclectic architecture that lines it, showcasing various styles including French Colonial buildings, traditional Vietnamese designs, and contemporary constructions.
+Unfortunately, the bridge that inspired the street's name has vanished without a trace.
+Nevertheless, the rich tradition of gastronomy continues, with many locals and online sources affirming that you can still savor traditional delicacies like Bun Thang (chicken noodle soup) and Mien Ngan (glass noodles with goose) that are unrivaled by other vendors in Hanoi.

 Tips